cs107e/cs107e.github.io/labs/lab3/lab.md

 laptop, too, with some work.

 Notice the use of `#ifdef`, `#else`, `#endif` preprocessor directives.
-These are evaluated by the C preprocessor before `program.c` reaches the compiler.
-We are using them to choose sections of code that will work on your laptop, as opposed to on the Pi.
+These conditions are evaluated by the C preprocessor before `program.c` reaches the compiler.
+We are using them to specify sections of code that will execute on your laptop, as opposed to on the Pi.

 This way, we can have one C file that works on both platforms.
-When you run `program` on your laptop, it will try both our implementation of `puts`, which we've called `my_puts`, and the system implementation of `puts`, so that we can compare their output.
+When you run `program` on your laptop, it will be able to run both `my_puts` (for the Pi), and the system implementation of `puts`.
+This allows us to compare their output.

 Which parts of `program.c` will get included if the value `LOCAL_TEST` is defined?
 What if that symbol is not defined?